 Since all pages in MarkdownMaster CMS are simply plain text markdown files, writing content is as easy as writing a text file.
 In addition to all the basic syntaxes available in Markdown, there are a number of additional format options provided to simplify web authoring.

-Different themes will support different content types, but pages
+Different themes will support different content types, but the pages

 ubiquitous, and those content files are stored in the pages